-This Amazon Route 53 Service Level Agreement (“SLA”) is a policy governing the use of the Amazon Route 53 under the terms of the Amazon Web Services Customer Agreement (the “AWS Agreement”) between Amazon Web Services, Inc. (“AWS”, “us” or “we”) and users of AWS’ services (“you”).
+This Amazon Route 53 Service Level Agreement (“SLA”) is a policy governing the use of Amazon Route 53 under the terms of the Amazon Web Services Customer Agreement (the “AWS Agreement”) between Amazon Web Services, Inc. and its affiliates (“AWS”, “us” or “we”) and users of AWS’ services (“you”).
 This SLA applies separately to each account using Amazon Route 53.
 Unless otherwise provided herein, this SLA is subject to the terms of the AWS Agreement and capitalized terms will have the meaning specified in the AWS Agreement.
 We reserve the right to change the terms of this SLA in accordance with the AWS Agreement.

 AWS will use commercially reasonable efforts to make Amazon Route 53 100% Available (defined below).
 In the event Amazon Route 53 does not meet the foregoing commitment, you will be eligible to receive a Service Credit as described below.